-(1) Each person or entity having a management contract, each PMO and each Key Employee shall complete an application for an initial license or renewal of an existing gaming license for each gaming establishment on an application form prescribed by the Tribal Gaming Agency.
+1. Each person or entity having a management contract, each primary management official and each key employee shall complete an application for an initial license or renewal of an existing gaming license for each gaming establishment on an application form prescribed by the Tribal Gaming Agency.
 The application shall set forth:

-(A) the name under which the applicant transacts or intends to transact business on Indian Lands;

-(B) the location of the gaming establishment for which the gaming license is sought; and

-(C) the application shall be signed by the applicant if a natural person, or, in the case of an association or partnership, by a member or partner thereof, or, in the case of a corporation, by an executive officer thereof, or by some other person specifically authorized by the corporation to sign the application, in which case written evidence of the signatory's authority shall be attached.
+- a. the name under which the applicant transacts or intends to transact business on Indian Lands; - b. the location of the gaming establishment for which the gaming license is sought; and - c. the application shall be signed by the applicant if a natural person, or, in the case of an association or partnership, by a member or partner thereof, or, in the case of a corporation, by an executive officer thereof, or by some other person specifically authorized by the corporation to sign the application, in which case written evidence of the signatory's authority shall be attached.
 The applicant shall provide evidence of authority of the signatory or any other representative to act for and bind the applicant.
 If any change is made in that authority, the Tribal Gaming Agency shall be immediately informed in writing and, until that information is filed with the Tribal Gaming Agency, any action of the representative shall be presumed to be that of the applicant.